 iii.
 An election for a student member of the TISL Foundation Board of Directors.

 iv.
-Consideration of a motion to recommend removal of an EC member pursuant to TISL Constitution Article VI, Section 12, in which case the notice shall include the constitutional and factual basis for such motion.
+Consideration of a motion to recommend removal of an EC member pursuant to TISL Constitution Article V, Section 13, in which case the notice shall include the constitutional and factual basis for such motion.

-v.
-Consideration of legislation, including proposed constitutional amendments, when the EC is acting as a standing committee in accordance with Rule 29 of the Legislative Rules of Procedure.

 vi.
+Consideration of legislation, including proposed constitutional amendments, when the EC is acting as a standing committee in accordance with Rule 8 of the Legislative Rules of Order.

-Scheduling a forthcoming General Assembly or the Campus-Capitol Connection.
+vii.
+Scheduling of a forthcoming General Assembly or Day on the Hill.

 viii.
 Consideration of amendments to these Rules of Procedure.

-8. Members may vote in absentia by sending an email to all EC members clearly stating the motion to be considered and the member’s vote to be cast in absentia.
+6. Members may vote in absentia by clearly stating to all EC members by message or email the motion to be considered and the member’s vote to be cast in absentia.
 A member who casts a vote in absentia shall not count toward the maintenance of a quorum.

-8A.
-A motion, other than one set forth in Rule 6(a), may be put by email and shall be in order once it is sent to every EC member; a second is waived.
-The member making the motion shall also announce on GroupMe that such an email was sent.
-Voting will by email sent to every EC member.
+a.
+A motion, other than one set forth in Rule 4(a), may be put by message or email and shall be in order once it is sent to every EC member; a second is waived.
+The member making the motion shall also announce by message or mail that such an email was sent.
+When voting on the motion, a vote shall by email sent to every EC member.
 The presiding officer may close the vote and declare the result once two-thirds of EC members have voted or announced their abstention.
 A motion will be adopted if it receives aye votes in excess of a majority of the members to which the Executive Council is entitled.
-As of March 2018, this is six of ten members.
+As of March 2021, this is six of ten members.

 a.
-An EC member who has a conflict of interest shall recuse himself/herself from discussions and voting.
+An EC member who has a conflict of interest shall recuse themselves from discussions and voting.

 b.
-If an EC member has a conflict of interest and does not recuse himself/herself, a debatable motion to exclude the member with a conflict shall be in order, if seconded and shall require a two-thirds majority to be adopted.
+If an EC member has a conflict of interest and does not recuse themselves, a debatable motion, if seconded and requiring a two-thirds majority, to exclude the member with a conflict of interest shall be in order.